History of Microscopy: Overview

 - Studying microbial motility and structures of locomotion

 - To detect certain microbial elements such as the bacterial endospores

 Dark-Field Light Microscope

-This is a specialized type of bright field light microscope which has several similarities to the Phase-Contrast Microscope.
+This is a specialized type of bright field light microscope that has several similarities to the Phase-Contrast Microscope.
 To make a dark field Microscope, place a darkfield stop underneath and a condenser lens which produces a hollow cone beam of light that enters the objective only, from the specimen (Prescott, pg 22).

 This technique is used to visualize living unstained cells.
-This is effected by the way illumination is done on the specimen in that, when a hollow cone beam of light is transmitted to the specimen, deviated light (unreflected/unrefracted) rays do not pass through the objectives but the undeviated (reflected/refracted) light passes through the objectives to the specimen forming an image.
+This is affected by the way illumination is done on the specimen in that, when a hollow cone beam of light is transmitted to the specimen, deviated light (unreflected/unrefracted) rays do not pass through the objectives but the undeviated (reflected/refracted) light passes through the objectives to the specimen forming an image.

 This makes the surrounding field of the specimen appear black while the specimen will appear illuminated.
 This is enabled by the dark background this the name, dark-field Microscopy.